 Jane Adams as Vicki Vale is saddled with a really stupid-looking beret and some terrible dialogue; the supposed banter between her and Bruce Wayne is a pale echo of the much better Clark Kent-Lois Lane interchanges in Superman (most of it consists of Lowery acting hopelessly tired and Adams sneering at him).
 This sneering, combined with her character’s penchant for getting into trouble, makes Adams seem more irritating than anything else, despite the actress’s natural charm.
 Lyle Talbot takes a break from his usual villainous roles to do a fine job as Commissioner Gordon, giving the character both dignity and affability.

 Peppery William Fawcett is the most entertaining of the suspects; his cranky, anti-social Professor Hammil is a delight to watch when he’s chewing out the other characters.
-Rick Vallin, however, quickly gets on one’s nerves as the smug, cocky Barry Brown; you find yourself longing for Batman to slug him.
+Rick Vallin makes Barry Brown so convincingly (and infuriatingly) smug and cocky that his performance is somewhat less enjoyable than Fawcett’s–though still effective and vivid.
 Michael Whalen, as the Number Three suspect Dunn, has much less screen time than either Fawcett or Vallin, popping up and acting shifty on an occasional basis.
 Greg Offerman Jr. is unable to make Vicki Vale’s crooked but conflicted brother Jimmy seem as complex as he should, delivering his lines in the same flat and nasal manner whether he’s being honest or dishonest.

 Don Harvey starts off the serial as the Wizard’s smug and rather lackadaisical chief henchman, but is abruptly “liquidated” in Chapter Six; his removal does not lead to any plot developments and he’s not even granted the courtesy of an on-screen death scene, making his exit seem very odd.
 Lee Roberts takes over as action heavy for the remaining episodes and delivers a entertainingly tough and cranky performance.
 Rusty Westcoatt, John Doucette, Jim Diehl, House Peters Jr., Greg McClure, and Eddie Parker are the other principal henchmen; all of them are quite solid in their parts.
 Emmett Vogan plays the head of the research plant that owns the remote control machine, while James Craven is wasted in a miniscule role as his aide.
 One-time leading man Ralph Graves is given fifth billing but only pops up briefly as a railroad executive, while future leading man John Hart has a bit as a thug; Marshall Bradford plays a larger role as a harassed inventor.

 Eric Wilton makes a dignified Alfred; he’s far less comic than the version of the character in the first Batman serial, but is also given far less screen time.
-Leonard Penn plays William Fawcett’s valet/medical attendant in unusually meek fashion, but is allowed to cut loose in more typically snarling fashion in his second role as the voice of the Wizard; his arrogant and sarcastic delivery is perfect for his egotistical dialogue (“I always have a plan!” becomes almost a tagline for the villain).
+Frequent Columbia-serial villain Leonard Penn plays William Fawcett’s valet/medical attendant in uncharacteristically meek style, but is allowed to cut loose in more typically snarling fashion in his second role as the voice of the Wizard; his arrogant and sarcastic delivery is perfect for his egotistical dialogue (“I always have a plan!” becomes almost a tagline for the villain).
 Penn’s vocal work, coupled with the character’s well-designed costume, make the Wizard a far more memorable heavy than the serial deserves.